Skip to main content

 Key Takeaways

-There is a moment in nearly every investor's financial journey where someone whispers three words that change everything: "Have you converted?"
+There is a moment in nearly every investor's life where someone whispers three words that change everything: "Have you converted?"

 The critical question: Is it worth it?